 Wave goodbye to Kakadu and hop back in the car towards Darwin, stopping for a wildlife cruise to see huge saltwater crocodiles jump for food on the Adelaide River.

 Day 13 & 14: Darwin

-The kids will love exploring the great Top End landscape, including the crystal clear waterholes and waterfalls of Litchfield National Park, only an hour and half south of Darwin.
+The kids will love exploring the great Top End landscape, including the crystal clear waterholes and waterfalls of Litchfield National Park, only 1.5 hours south of Darwin.
 Time your visit to include a magical sunset at the Asian-inspired Mindil Beach Sunset Markets.

 Continuez votre navigation

 Plus d’articles comme celui-là